Pearls from artists* # 458

 When I have painted a fine picture I have not given expression to a thought!
 That is what they say.
 What fools people are!
 They would strip painting of all its advantages.
 A writer has to say almost everything in order to make himself understood, but in painting it is as if some mysterious bridge were set up between the spirit of the persons in the picture and the beholder.
 The beholder sees figures, the external appearance of nature, but inwardly he meditates; the true thinking that is common to all men.
 Some give substance to it in writing, but in so doing they lose the subtle essence.
 Hence, grosser minds are more easily moved by writers than by painters or musicians.
 The art of the painter is all the nearer to man’s heart because it seems to be more material.
 In painting, as in external nature, proper justice is done to what is finite and to what is infinite, in other words, to what the soul finds inwardly moving in objects that are known through the senses alone.

 The Journal of Eugene Delacroix edited by Hubert Wellington

 Comments are welcome!

 Posted on June 9, 2021, in An Artist's Life, Art in general, Inspiration, Painting in General, Pearls from Artists, Quotes, Writing and tagged "The Journal of Eugene Delacroix", advantages, almost, appearance, beholder, between, bridge, common, easily, essence, everything, expression, external, figures, finite, grosser, Hubert Wellington, infinite, inwardly, justice, material, meditates, moving, mysterious, nature, nearer, objects, painted, painter, people, picture, proper, prophecy, senses, soft pastel on sandpaper, spirit, substance, subtle, thinking, thought, understoos, writer, Writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 458.